DevNambi/sql-server-regex/test/unit-tests.md

 ## Tests

-* There are 5 unit test scripts, one per function.
+There are 5 unit test scripts, one per function.
+There are several unit tests in each.

 * [Match](/test/unit-test-match.sql)
 * [Matches](/test/unit-test-matches.sql)
 * [GroupMatch](/test/unit-test-groupmatch.sql)
 * [Split](/test/unit-test-split.sql)
 * [Replace](/test/unit-test-replace.sql)

 ## Running the Tests